Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Kapiven's peripheral product includes solutions of amino acids and glucose, as well as fat emulsion.
-This tool is designed to save the lives of patients who, due to circumstances, are unable to receive enteral nutrition.
-Thus, a complex of vital drugs "three in one" performs the most important functions: replenishes the body's deficiency of carbohydrates, fats and proteins.
+The drug Kabiven peripheral contains solutions of amino acids and glucose, as well as a fat emulsion.
+This drug is designed to save the lives of patients who, due to circumstances, are unable to receive enteral nutrition.
+Thus, the complex of vital drugs "three in one" performs the most important functions: it replenishes the deficiency of carbohydrates, fats and proteins in the body.

-Indications for use Kabiven peripheral - providing qualitative parenteral nutrition of patients with various pathologies.
-The effective effect of this drug is due to the pharmacological activity of its constituent components.
-Thus, Vamin 18 Novum replenishes the protein deficiency in the body with the impossibility of enteral feeding of the patient.
+Indications for use Kabiven peripheral - ensuring high-quality parenteral nutrition of patients with various pathologies.
+The effective action of this drug is due to the pharmacological activity of its components.
+Thus, Vamin 18 Novum replenishes the protein deficiency in the body when enteral nutrition of the patient is impossible.
 Intralipid acts as a supplier of essential fatty acids.
-Glucose provides a normal metabolism of amino acids.
-Infusion of a glucose solution together with a lipid emulsion helps reduce the risk of thrombophlebitis, which is often found with intravenous administration of various hypertonic solutions.
+Glucose ensures normal metabolism of amino acids.
+Infusion of glucose solution together with lipid emulsion helps reduce the risk of thrombophlebitis, which often occurs with intravenous administration of various hypertonic solutions.

 Release form

-Kabiven peripheral is presented in the form of an emulsion and is intended for infusions with protein-energy deficiency of mild to moderate degree.
+Kabiven peripheral is presented in the form of an emulsion and is intended for infusions in cases of mild to moderate protein-energy malnutrition.

-The form of the preparation is a three-chamber bag (plastic container) containing solutions of amino acids and glucose, as well as fat emulsion and having three versions of volumes - 2400 ml, 1920 ml and 1440 ml.
-The volume of the container determines the number of solutions.
-The three main components of Kabiven's peripheral are presented in a balanced ratio.
+The drug is available in a three-chamber bag (plastic container) containing amino acid and glucose solutions, as well as a fat emulsion, and in three volume options: 2400 ml, 1920 ml and 1440 ml.
+The container volume determines the amount of solutions.
+The three main components of Kabiven peripheral are presented in a balanced ratio.

-As a result of mixing the components of the 3 chambers, a homogeneous emulsion is formed, which is colored white.
+As a result of mixing the components of the 3 chambers, a homogeneous emulsion, colored white, is formed.

-• Vamin (amino acids + electrolytes) is a solution of amino acids that have the highest biological value.
+• Vamine (amino acids + electrolytes) is a solution of amino acids with maximum biological value.

-• Glucose has many advantages, among which it is necessary to distinguish an optimally balanced composition, simplicity and convenience in use, the ability to reduce the risk of developing infectious complications.
-In addition, by means of a special port, glucose can be introduced into the central and peripheral veins together with vitamins and various trace elements.
+• Glucose has many advantages, among which it is necessary to highlight the optimally balanced composition, simplicity and ease of use, the ability to reduce the risk of developing infectious complications.
+In addition, through a special port, it is possible to introduce glucose into the central and peripheral veins along with vitamins and various microelements.

-It should be noted that for the best technology and design, the Kabiven peripheral drug was awarded the Medical Design Excellence Awards in 2001 (New York).
+It should be noted that for the best technology and design, the medicinal product Kabiven peripheral was awarded the Medical Design Excellence Awards in 2001 (New York).

 Pharmacodynamics